Many home growers produce around 2-3 crops per year. Once they have harvested their plants they usually have an immediate surplus of cannabis buds.

 But what’s the best way to keep those premium quality buds in optimum condition?

 Many people store their buds in glass jars or plastic containers.
-But can you really freeze cannabis?
+But can you really freeze weed?
+What happens if you put bud in the freezer?
 Are there any downsides to keeping your stash frozen in the freezer?
 What are the benefits of freezing cannabis, if any?

 The main psychoactive ingredient in cannabis, THC, is an organic chemical which slowly decomposes at room temperature over several years.